zoot101/snapraid-daily/docs/muttrc-examples/README.md

 # Creating ones own Client ID

-It is possible to create one's own Client ID at both google and microsoft, but the process is involved and beyond the scope of what's considered here.
-Masquerading as Thunderbird is much easier and likely to be more reliable.
+It is possible to create one's own Client ID at both google and microsoft, but that is beyond the scope of what's considered here.
+Masquerading as Thunderbird is much easier, however there is the potential problem of the Client ID and Secret ID changing in the future.

+The best long term solution is probably to create an app registration at Google/Microsoft, but for the moment using Thunderbird's credentials works well.

-The below links in the references do talk about this.
+The below links in the references talk about creating an app registration.

 # References